Cluster State Generation with Spin-Orbit Coupled Fermionic Atoms in Optical Lattices

-Here we propose a simple scheme for the preparation of macroscopic cluster state arrays ($\sim 10^3$ qubits ) in one, two and three dimensions.
+Here we propose a scheme for preparing macroscopic cluster state arrays ($\sim 10^3$ qubits ) in one, two and three dimensions.
 Our protocol uses a combination of superexchange and spin-orbit coupling to engineer nearest-neighbor Ising interactions.
-In this implementation cluster states naturally emerge during time evolution without the need of controlled collisions in spin dependent lattices~\cite{daley2008cluster}, and in a way that is robust to holes and thus applicable to current experiments.
-While full tomography is not yet feasible in macroscopic systems, to probe the generated state quality we propose the use of non-equal time correlators, generated via many-body echoes, which are accessible even without single-site addressability.

-While our protocol is general and applicable to a broad class of ultracold atomic systems, it is particularly relevant for the current generation of 3D atomic lattice clocks~\cite{campbell2017clockSeminal,marti2018clock,goban2018lifetimeLimitation} operated with fermionic alkaline earth atoms (AE).
-These atoms offer untapped opportunities for precision metrology~\cite{ludlow2015alkaliearth} and quantum information ~\cite{Daley2011,Cazalilla2014,goban2018lifetimeLimitation}, since they possess a unique atomic structure featuring an ultra-narrow clock transition with $>100$ s lifetimes, and a fully controllable, magnetic field insensitive hyperfine manifold.
-The demonstrated capability to generate spin-orbit coupling (SOC) with suppressed heating and losses in AE systems \cite{wall2016soc,kolkowitz2017soc,bromley2018soc,livi2016soc,galitski2013soc}, together with near-term experimentally accessible single-site addressability and control of SOC via accordion lattices~\cite{al2010accordion,williams2008accordion,yeAccordionRef}, may enable the first realization of a large-scale one-way quantum computer in an ultracold atomic system using our proposed protocol.
+In this implementation cluster states naturally emerge during time evolution without the need of controlled collisions in spin dependent lattices~\cite{daley2008cluster}, while maintaining robustness to imperfect filling.
+While full tomography is not yet feasible in macroscopic systems, we propose the use of many-body echoes to probe the cluster state quality.
+While our protocol is general and applicable to ultracold atomic systems interacting via contact~\cite{Gross2017} or engineered interactions (e.g. via an optical cavity)~\cite{landig2016cavity,camacho2017cavity}, it is particularly relevant for current 3D atomic lattice clocks~\cite{campbell2017clockSeminal,marti2018clock,goban2018lifetimeLimitation} operated with fermionic alkaline earth atoms (AE).
+These atoms offer untapped opportunities for precision metrology~\cite{ludlow2015alkaliearth} and quantum information ~\cite{Daley2011,Cazalilla2014,goban2018lifetimeLimitation}, since they possess a unique atomic structure featuring an ultra-narrow clock transition with $>100$s lifetimes, and a fully controllable, magnetic field insensitive hyperfine manifold.
+The demonstrated capability to generate spin-orbit coupling (SOC) in AEs \cite{wall2016soc,kolkowitz2017soc,bromley2018soc,livi2016soc,galitski2013soc}, together with near-term experimentally accessible single-site addressability and control of SOC via accordion lattices~\cite{al2010accordion,williams2008accordion,yeAccordionRef}, may enable the first realization of a large-scale one-way quantum computer in ultracold atoms using our protocol.

 \textit{Model.}